servusDei2018/GuruMUD/README.md

 ## Contributing

 Contributions are welcome.
-Bear in mind that this is a minimal work, so heavy features aren't planned.
+Bearing in mind that this is a minimal work, heavy features aren't planned.

 ## License